Skip to main content

 On the other hand, frequently putting our officers in such situations increases the chance that they will be there when something goes wrong, or that, even when everything is done right, the outcome is distressing or someone is aggrieved.
 It is in those situations in particular that I hope that the bill can improve the experiences of police officers and complainants alike, and that it will help to protect the reputation of Police Scotland, which officers across Scotland so often rely on.

 I stress the point that the reputation of our police force benefits and helps to protect every single officer.
 However, that is not unique to the police.
-The best comparison is with our armed forces, whose members also work tirelessly to maintain their standards and reputation, who go to great lengths to protect their reputation and who, over the years, have seen that that pays dividends during operations.
+The best comparison is with our armed forces, whose members also work tirelessly to maintain their standards and reputation, which go to great lengths to protect their reputation and which, over the years, have seen that that pays dividends during operations.

 In looking at all the work that the committee did, it is clear that a number of folk—both people who raised complaints and people who were the subject of complaints—felt that the current arrangements could and should be improved.
 It is pleasing that the committee supports the general principles of the bill and that it welcomes many of its proposals.